-PROPERTY Workstream Current Situation Fundamental Review of the Depending on the length of the tenancy, the landlord must give their tenant a minimum notice to quit period.
-Private Rented Sector (PRS) Length of tenancy Notice to quit continued Tenancy not been in existence for more than 12 months No less than 4 weeks' written notice Tenancy has been in existence for more than 12 months but not more than 10 years No less than 8 weeks' written notice Tenancy has been in existence for more than 10 years No less than 12 weeks' written notice Depending on the length of the tenancy minimum notice to quit period. the tenant must give their landlord a Length of tenancy Notice to quit Tenancy not been in existence for more than 10 years No less than 4 weeks' written notice Tenancy has been in existence for more than 10 years No less than 12 weeks' written notice Key areas for a second phase bill include Lintroduction of grounds for eviction.
-Letting Agent Regulation and the Housing Supply Strategy identifying sites, acquiring land and enabl and framework for action until 2037.
-The about increasing housing numbers but to well-being by having affordable housing places and that we protect and enhance at unblocking barriers, while exploring there with both new and existing partners.
-Dusing supply requires collaboration from the provide a 'whole system' approach to raft Strategy proposes a target of 100,000 cial.
-The Housing Executive supports the approaches to unlock more housing, such as Creating Affordable Options: Increase harmonic across all tenures to meet housing nee
+PROPERTY Workstream Current Situation Fundamental Review of the Private Rented Sector (PRS) continued Depending on the length of the tenancy, t minimum notice to quit period. he landlord must give their tenant a Length of tenancy Notice to quit Tenancy not been in existence for more than 12 months No less than 4 weeks' written notice Tenancy has been in existence for more than 12 months but not more than 10 years No less than 8 weeks' written notice Tenancy has been in existence for more than 10 years No less than 12 weeks' written notice Depending on the length of the tenancy minimum notice to quit period. the tenant must give their landlord a Length of tenancy Notice to quit Tenancy not been in existence for more than 10 years No less than 4 weeks' written notice Tenancy has been in existence for more than 10 years No less than 12 weeks' written notice Key areas for a second phase bill include Lintroduction of grounds for eviction.
+Letting Agent Regulation and the The Housing Executive is supportive of DFCs new (December 2021).
+This sets out a pathway and fra stated purpose of the Strategy is not just about in ensure that we support quality of life and well-be and the right types of homes in the right places at the homes we already have.
+It is also about unbl new ways of doing things and working better wit The Strategy recognises that increasing housing different organisations and stakeholders to provaddress 'whole system challenges'.
+The draft Strategy and is considering further approach identifying sites, acquiring land and enabling months. and framework for action until 2037.
+The about increasing housing numbers but to well-being by having affordable housing places and that we protect and enhance at unblocking barriers, while exploring ter with both new and existing partners.
+Dusing supply requires collaboration from to provide a 'whole system' approach to raft Strategy proposes a target of 100,000 cial.
+The Housing Executive supports the opproaches to unlock more housing, such as ing more new build housing. centred on delivering five key objectives: 1) Creating Affordable Options: Increase harmonic across all tenures to meet housing nee